yclas/documentation/how-to-add-categories.md

 ### Quick method

-At the quick category creator add the name of the category, hit **enter** on your keyboard and when you have done, press the '**Send'** button as explained in the following screenshot.
+At the quick category creator add the name of the category, hit **enter** on your keyboard and when you are done, press the '**Send'** button as explained in the following screenshot.

 <a href="{{ site.baseurl }}/images/quick-category.png" class="thumbnail gallery-item" data-gallery>
 ![How to add categories and manage them 1]({{ site.baseurl }}/images/quick-category.png)